jonlambert/result-cache/README.md

 ## Use with Redis

 By default, records will be cached in memory (just a simple `Map`).
 This is only really advisable for development or testing.
-Instead, configure the Redis driver:
+In production, configure the Redis driver:

 ```ts
 import { createCache } from 'result-cache';